-This level I fieldwork experience is designed to build Physical Disabilities clinical skills with the student.
+Spring This level I fieldwork experience is designed to build Physical Disabilities clinical skills with the student.
 Students will complete inclass laboratory as well as assigned clinical rotations in select outpatient physical disability settings.
 The course will focus on preparatory (including Physical Agent Modalities), purposeful and occupational treatment techniques for all orthopedic and neurological disabilities.
 In the clinic students will provide hands on therapy under the direct line of sight supervision of a qualified occupational therapy practitioner.
 Students will begin the process of developing treatment plans and procedures, adapting equipment and activity.
 Areas of functional difficulty requiring therapeutic intervention and the integration of preparatory, enabling and occupational treatments will be explored.

-Prerequisite: Must pass OTA-0100, OTA-0110, OTA-0210, OTA-0131 and OTA-0132 with a minimum grade of C.
+Semester Credit: 1 credit hour (45 lab hours per semester) Prerequisite: Must pass OTA-0100, OTA-0110, OTA-0210, OTA-0131 and OTA-0132 with a minimum grade of C.